-Bronx, NY’s Car Accident Lawyer
+Bronx Car Accident Injury Lawyer

-Experienced Car Accident Attorney in The Bronx
+Experienced Auto Injury Attorney at Law in the Bronx

 With over 30 years practicing personal injury law and representing individuals injured from car accidents, Mr. Kohn has helped clients in a variety of situations.
 If, as a result of your injury, you cannot drive or use public transportation to meet Mr. Kohn, he will meet you in your home or the hospital for your appointment.
 When visiting our offices, parking is free and conveniently located.

 Car Accidents can be divided up into different types, it is important to consult with a Bronx car accident injury lawyer who will be able to protect your rights and work hard to litigate any claims to get you the best outcome possible.

 - Single Car Crashes: When only one vehicle is involved in an auto accident, it is classified as a single car crash.
 These incidents may involve a driver striking a tree or telephone pole.

 - Fender Benders: Typically not serious, fender benders are auto accidents that can result in property damage rather than injury.
 It is possible, however, for a driver or passenger to experience whiplash from the wreck.